vaadin/beverage-starter-flow/README.md

 2. Wait for the application to start
 3. Open http://localhost:8080/ to view the application

-Note that there are two files created in the project structure automatically:
+Note that there are some files/folders generated in the project structure automatically.
+You can find some information about them [here](https://vaadin.com/docs/v14/flow/v14-migration/v14-migration-guide.html#6-build-and-maintain-the-v14-project).

-* `webpack.config.js` is used to configure webpack target folders and transpilation to es5
-* `package.json` contains project meta-data and is used to manage the project dependencies

 ## Production Mode

 1. Run `mvn package -Pproduction` to get the artifact.
-2. Deploy the `target/beveragebuddy-1.0-SNAPSHOT.war`.
+2. Deploy the `target/beveragebuddy-2.0-SNAPSHOT.war`.

-If you want to run the production build using the Jetty plugin, use `mvn jetty:run-exploded` after you've build the artifact in the production mode and navigate to the http://localhost:8080/ page.
+If you want to run the production build using the Jetty plugin, use `mvn jetty:run -Pproduction` and navigate to the http://localhost:8080/.

 ## Documentation

 Brief introduction to the application parts can be found from the `documentation` folder.
-For Vaadin documentation for Java users, see [Vaadin.com/docs](https://vaadin.com/docs/v10/flow/Overview.html).
+For Vaadin documentation for Java users, see [Vaadin.com/docs](https://vaadin.com/docs/flow/Overview.html).

 ## Adding new templates